reactjs/react.dev/src/content/blog/2024/04/01/react-19.md

 }
 ```

-In React 19, we added support for using async functions in transitions:
+In React 19, we're adding support for using async functions in transitions to handle pending states, errors, forms, and optimistic updates automatically.

+For example, you can use `useTransition` to handle the pending state for you:

 ```js {5,8,15}
 const [name, setName] = useState('');